 Whether you got into a car accident on your way to work or were bitten by a neighbor's dog, you probably didn’t start your day expecting to be in a situation that results in a trip to the emergency room.
 Even knowing that accidents happen, you expect to make it to your destination safely.
 This isn’t an unfair expectation.
 In fact, Colorado law recognizes that people expect safety, which is why a legal standard of reasonable care applies in most situations.
 When someone fails to act in a way that a reasonable person would to prevent harming someone, they can be held legally and financially responsible for the hurt and damage they cause.

 Filing a personal injury claim isn’t easy, especially if you’re doing it while healing from some serious and painful injuries.
 At Mintz Law Firm, we are proud to offer the legal support you need to pursue fair compensation to focus on the most important thing—your health.
-Contact our firm today to start discussing your claim and get the advantage you need against insurance companies looking to protect their own best interests.
+Contact our Golden personal injury lawyers today to start discussing your claim and get the advantage you need against insurance companies looking to protect their own best interests.

 Why Is Duty of Care so Important to Personal Injury Cases?